jasonryanpoon/Pixel-Explosion-Simulation/README.md

 # Pixel-Explosion-Simulation

-Developed a visual pixel explosion program in C++ with SDL2
+A visual pixel explosion program in C++ with SDL2